Sortformer: A Novel Approach for Permutation-Resolved Speaker Supervision in Speech-to-Text Systems: Proposed Approach: Sortformer

-Sortformer is tasked with predicting the class presence vector \( \left\{\mathbf{\xi}_t\right\}_{t=1}^T \).
-Sortformer operates under the assumption that $ y_{k, t} $ is conditionally independent given the embedding vectors (features).
-Therefore, Sortformer is employing \textit{Sigmoid} instead of \textit{Softmax} unlike the activation function for the output layer in \cite{vaswani2017attention,radford2019language}.
-This assumption is formalized as:
+\endgroup Sortformer assumes the conditional independence of $ y_{k, t} $ given the embedding vectors (features).
+Therefore, Sortformer employs \textit{Sigmoid} instead of \textit{Softmax} unlike the activation function for the output layer in the Transformer encoder~\cite{vaswani2017attention}.
+This assumption is formalized as in Eq.~(\ref{eq:p_123_fx}).

-Under this framework, the task at hand is construed as a multi-label classification problem, which is amenable to modeling via a neural network, denoted as $f_{\Theta}$.
-The model is defined as:
+Under this framework, the task is construed as a multi-label classification problem, which is amenable to modeling via a neural network, denoted by $f_{\Theta}$.
+The model is defined as follows: